Domaine De La Patience

 Richebourg Pinot Noir 1988

 Oh boy…is this real life?
 A DRC from back in the days when Lalou was involved in the process.
 Enjoyed out of the Baccarat DRC glass which is hilarious to behold but I’ll be damned if wasn’t a pretty effective glass.
 The 1988 Richebourg pours a deep ruby color with a transparent core; medium viscosity with light staining of the tears.
 On the nose, the wine is developing with heady notes of ripe and slightly desiccated red and black fruits: strawberry, spiced meat, red flowers, forest floor, and warm spices.
 On the palate, the wine is dry with medium+ tannin.
 Confirming the notes from the nose.
 The finish is long with lovely, savory minerals.
 There is so much density.
 Honestly, this still needs a ton of air.
 It’s remarkable how youthful it’s showing.
 Drink now with loads of patience and through 2038.
-Bottle No. 4044. — a month ago
+Bottle No. 4044. — 8 months ago

 Ira, Alex and 22 others liked this